GlaIZier/mac-environment/README.md

   2. [Install Ansible](http://docs.ansible.com/intro_installation.html).
   3. Clone this repository to your local drive.
   4. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
+  5. Adjust packages to be installed in default.config.yml or create a custom config.yml and overwrite them according to your necessities
+  6. Enable proxy (see issues) if needed
 Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run brew doctor to see if this is the case.

 ## Run